Zeepaardje98/DevOps_Group10/README.md

 infrastructure for the IT department.

 ## Requirements
-* An attendance registration system prototype with back and front-end
+* An attendance registration system prototype with back and front-end.
-* Scalability to handle peak traffic
+* Scalability to handle peak traffic.
-* Automated deployment of back and front-end
+* Automated deployment of back and front-end.
-* All code must be void of plaintext secrets
+* All code must be void of plaintext secrets.

 ## Expected Output
 * Design of the created solution.